replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 To restore a backup on a Kubernetes installer-created cluster:

 1. (New or Unhealthy Clusters Only) Provision a Kubernetes installer cluster and install the application.
-See [Installing with the Kubernetes Installer](installing-embedded-cluster).
+See [Online Installation with the Kubernetes Installer](installing-embedded-cluster).

 1. (New or Unhealthy Clusters Only) Configure a storage destination that holds the backup you want to use: